When you think about the word “free” what does it mean to you?

 In fact, free advice is usually worth what you paid for it.

-Considering half of those who buy and investment property sell up in the first five years, and around ninety percent of those that stay in the market never get past their second property, it seems
+Considering half of those who buy and investment property sell up in the first five years, and around ninety percent of those that stay in the market never get past their second property, it seems that most investors pay a “learning fee” to the market.

 So going it alone, or getting free but poor advice from property spruikers or marketers isn’t really free after all — there’s a significant cost involved.